godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/evmTask3.md

 #### Run the Script

-After all values have been replaced, use the following commands in a console to execute the script.
+After having replaced all values, use the following command in the console to execute the script.

 ```
 cd ~/projects/layer2-evm-documentation/code-examples/3-call-contract